Fusion-Lightguns/Fusion-Phaser/README.md

      I used SAMCO and Prow7 IR Lightgun repos on github and modified them to make my own version.

+# Compatible MicroProcessors

+     - Pro Micro

+     - Itsy Bitsy 32u4

+     - Teensy 3.0 (working on it)

+     - Teensy LC (working on it)

+# Compatible MicroProcessors

+     - Pi Pico (being a pain but think i found a way)

+     - Will be adding the other boards i got laying around overtime .

 # DIY Files